ruby109/SearchSecondHandMarket/README.md

 # SearchSeconedHandMarket

-A repository is used for searching Mandarake, Yahoo Auctions, Mercari, Surugaya
+A repository is used for searching Mandarake, Yahoo Auctions, Mercari, Surugaya, Otamart

 ## Usage